 - Apple cider vinegar

 You can make this turkey rub after you pop your turkey on your grill or smoker to get the skin a bit crispy.
-That will take about an hour anyway.
+That will take about an hour to an hour and 30 minutes anyway.

 This is what ours looked like near the end of smoking a turkey but about an hour before we took it off.
 You see how the honey glaze is crisping up but not hard per say.
 It will stay a bit soft versus using a dry rub for turkey because of it’s ingredients.
 Let us know what you think when you try it!!